ControllerPog/BRMM/README.md

 You can run BRMM from source by using [these instructions](https://github.com/ControllerPog/BRMM/blob/main/Assets/Documentation/src.md).

-### GUI:
+### Uploading Mods:

-You can add mod entries to BRMM through [this `.md` file](https://github.com/anonymous-editor/BRMM/blob/main/Documentation/JSONEDITING.md).
-All instructions are provided in the link.
+Any BRMK modder can upload their mod to BRMM via the Discord bot on the [Brick Rigs BRMM (Official)](https://discord.gg/JnhTBsAgqv) server or on the Funky server (As I'm writing this, the BRMM bot is not currently on the Funky server).

+Here are instructions on how to upload and update your mod on BRMM.

 ## Credits:
 - [TLM](https://github.com/anonymous-editor): For creating the first BRMM and giving the idea behind it.